 When you apply for any of Rush's programs in NursingCAS you will need to choose the specific program and term of entry to which you are applying.
-For the advanced practice DNP programs, in addition to choosing the specific clinical content track and term of entry, you will have a program choice of either BSN-DNP or MSN-DNP.
+You may apply to only one Rush program and one admission cohort.
+Applying to more than one Rush program or cohort will delay the processing of your application.

 APRNs may choose a MSN-DNP designation in a second specialty (not the advanced practice area in which they are already certified) or a leadership track.

 Starting Your Application

 We recommend the first thing you do is order all official transcripts from a collegiate level or higher and have them sent directly to NursingCAS and then complete the required NursingCAS fields for submission of your application.

 Though parts of your application may still be incomplete, e.g., letters of recommendation received (although your will need to name your recommenders in the system in order to submit your application), we highly recommend you submit your application well before the deadline as it can take several weeks for NursingCAS to receive and verify your transcripts and calculate GPAs.
 Please review the bulleted areas below to see the required fields you need to complete before you can submit an application (the titles will match the NursingCAS portal page).

 - Personal Information (Your Social Security Number is not required on the NCAS application)